Home/Blog/Health Conditions/Disorder & Deficiency/What is Urinary Retention? Understanding Causes, Symptoms, and Treatments

 Also read: Urinary Tract Infections

-What is the causes for urinary retention?
+What are the causes of urinary retention?

-• Swelling and Infection
+• Swelling and infections may also contribute.

 Also Read: Symptoms of Benign Prostatic Hyperplasia